 Ceramics found include shapes and decoration of pots, boxes, and jugs.
 Most articles are for ceremonial rituals, such as smokers, braziers, ollas, Tlaloc, pipes vases, Mazapa figurines, and clay malacates.

 The archaeological zone of El Cerrito is located 7 kilometers southwest of the historic center of the city of Querétaro, accessed by the constituent Boulevard (before the free road to Celaya), turning right at the Tejeda bridge, continuing along the street Hidalgo turning right is the front door.

 Open from Tuesday to Friday from 9:00 to 14:30.

 Saturday and Sunday are from 9:00 to 16:30.

-To visit the area you need light clothes preferably shirt or long-sleeved shirt, hat or cap and tennis or soft shoes, the weather is mild.
+To visit the area you need light clothes preferably a shirt or long-sleeved shirt, a hat or cap and tennis or soft shoes, the weather is mild.

-The services that this area has are: 2 guides that give the visit, there are interpretive trails, internal signage, containers, parking for 20 vehicles, rest area, interpretation room and sanitary service.
+The services that this area has are: 2 guides that give the visit, there are interpretive trails, internal signage, containers, parking for 20 vehicles, a rest area, an interpretation room, and sanitary service.

 Let us know if this article was useful for you